 Experiment One examined how different levels of associative overlap (measured with FSG), semantic overlap (measured with COS), and thematic overlap (measured with LSA) affect cognitive tasks such as short-term item recall and judgments of item relatedness.
 Four hypotheses were tested in Experiment One.

-Hypothesis One First, this study aimed to expand previous findings from Valentine & Buchanan (2013), Buchanan (2010), and Maki (2007a; 2007b) to include three types of judgments of memory in one experiment, while replicating JAM bias and sensitivity findings.
+Hypothesis One.
+First, this study aimed to expand previous findings from Valentine & Buchanan (2013), Buchanan (2010), and Maki (2007a; 2007b) to include three types of judgments of memory in one experiment, while replicating JAM bias and sensitivity findings.
 The three databases norms for association, semantics, and thematics were used to predict each type of judgment and overall average slope and intercept values were calculated for each participant.
 It is expected that mean slope and intercept values for each type of judgment will be significantly different from zero and within the range of previous findings.

-Hypothesis Two Given the amount of overlap present between these variables, it is expected that an interaction will exist between the database norms when predicting judgments and controlling for judgment type.
+Hypothesis Two.
+Given the amount of overlap present between these variables, it is expected that an interaction will exist between the database norms when predicting judgments and controlling for judgment type.
 Multilevel modeling was used to examine this interaction between associative, semantic, and thematic database norms in relation to participant judgments.

-Hypothesis Three The analyses were then extended to recall as the dependent variable of interest.
+Hypothesis Three.
+The analyses were then extended to recall as the dependent variable of interest.
 A multilevel logistic regression was used to examine the interaction between the three database norms when predicting recall, while controlling for judgment type and rating.
 As with judgments, it is expected that this interaction will be significant and that judgment ratings will positively predict recall (i.e., words rated as more related will be remembered better).

-Hypothesis Four The final hypothesis tested whether judgment slopes obtained from hypothesis one were predictive of recall.
+Hypothesis Four.
+The final hypothesis tested whether judgment slopes obtained from hypothesis one were predictive of recall.
 Whereas Hypothesis Three examined the direct relationship between word relatedness and recall, this hypothesis explored whether participant sensitivity to word relatedness was a predictor of recall.
 This analysis used a multilevel logistic regression to control multiple judgment slope conditions.

 Experiment Two